 The General Bond Resolution provides for the maintenance of certain funds as discussed in Note 5, which for financial reporting purposes are subparts of the Authority's overall enterprise fund.
 All revenues (as defined and governed by the General Bond Resolution) collected by the Authority are deposited into the Revenue Fund and applied first to the payment of operating expenses, as defined, and then deposited to restricted funds required to be maintained by the General Bond Resolution.
 Funds remaining in the Revenue Fund at the end of the year, after the above requirements are met, are to be transferred to the General Fund, which is available to the Authority for any lawful purpose of the Authority.
-In June 2021, the Authority authorized approximately \$17.7 million of cash and cash equivalents to be transferred to the General Fund and, subsequently, approximately \$16.7 million to be transferred from the General Fund to the Construction Fund and \$1.0 million to be transferred to the Growth Fund.
-In addition, \$3.0 million from the existing General Fund balance was transferred to the Construction Fund.
+In June 2021, the Authority authorized approximately \$17.7 million of cash and cash equivalents to be transferred to the General Fund and, subsequently, approximately \$16.7 million to be transferred from the General Fund to the Construction Fund and \$1.0 million to be transferred to the General Fund to the Construction Fund and \$1.0 million to be transferred to the General Fund to the Construction Fund and \$1.0 million to be transferred to the General Fund to the Construction Fund balance was transferred to the Construction Fund.